roriholm/beam-utils/README.md

 A flake providing utils for BEAM.

+## Why?

+The nixpkgs contains BEAM related utils with a broad set of features, but I am looking for implementations with more singular functionality.
+Given the wide user base of nixpkgs, to avoid affecting them, I decide to maintain my own utils.
+In the future, I'll try to merge them back to nixpkgs.

 ## Overlay

 This flake primarily provides an overlay, which puts utils into a top-level namespace - `beamUtils`.